Louis Kessler's

 by Paul Verhelst

-Paul has this listing of available source code for chess programs.
+Paul had this listing of available source code for chess programs.
+Many of the links might not work anymore.
+You can try archive.org for those that don't.

 links